 High Altitude Race Course is a 9 mile moderately trafficked loop trail located near Cloudcroft, New Mexico that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.